-Beware of opioid use.
-A 2011 survey revealed that 5% of pregnant women admitted to taking at least one illegal substance in the last 30 days.
+Research revealed that 5% of pregnant women admitted to taking at least one illegal substance in the last 30 days.

-Researchers have discovered that use of illegal substances may cause preterm birth, interfere with the baby's growth and development, or cause birth defects, learning and/or behavioral problems.
+• Researchers have discovered that use of illegal substances may cause preterm birth, interfere with the baby's growth and development, or cause birth defects, learning and/or behavioral problems.